fguc/FaultCauseAssignmentwithPITL/README.md

 code04_CWT_DCNN_v1.m trains DCNN model

-runSimulation_v1.m can be modified to update simulation parameters
+runSimulation_v1.m can be modified to update simulation parameters, and the Simulink model model\_FOPTD\_DMD\_3Scenario\_v1.slx can be modified to obtain different cases.